-We are starting a water resilience project in 2019 thanks to the financial support of Visegrad Fund.
-We plan to offer a unique, practical, 5-day Water Earthworks workshop, in autumn 2019 that shows the main techniques that can be applied to conserve water and build soil on landscape level (rainwater collection and storage, ponds planning, keylines and ditch construction).
-Selected partners from each of the Visegrad countries are invited to learn about water retention techniques and spread the knowledge in their respective countries about water earthworks.
-Participants will understand the principles of permaculture design in earthworks: reading the site, interpreting contour maps and using surveying tools, placing elements in a design.
-The course will have strong practical component – we’ll rent a digger and make a real pond – and participants will be able to work with contractors to direct earth movers in action.
+We have started a water resilience project in 2019 thanks to the financial support of Visegrad Fund.
+We offered a unique, practical, 5-day Water Retention workshop, in autumn 2019 that showed the main techniques that can be applied to conserve water and build soil on landscape level (rainwater collection and storage, pond, swale and earth dams construction).
+Selected partners from each of the Visegrad countries were invited to learn about water retention techniques and spread the knowledge in their respective countries about water earthworks, along with few other participants (mostly farmers) from nearby countries.
+They learnt to understand the principles of permaculture design in earthworks: reading the site, interpreting contour maps and using surveying tools.
+The course had a strong practical component – we rented a digger and made a real pond.

-Later on we will design a water landscape and plant a water resilient, edible forest with nut species on a degraded area with children in November 2019.
-Participants will get to know diverse edible tree species, for which water catchment needs to be designed and water harvest measures implemented.
-Children and their parents will be taught during this event about different water conservation techniques.
+On the 26th October we will plant a water resilient, edible forest with many nut species on a degraded area with children.
+Participants will get to know diverse edible tree species, and children as well as adult will be offered workshops during this event about different water conservation techniques.

 Harmony of Culture Foundation from Poland

 Zengő-Mozgó Egyesület from Hungary